loglux/fix-math-for-obsidian/README.md

 $$
 ```

-If you prefer a different style, you can adjust the convertMath() implementation in main.ts
-(or in the compiled main.js), for example to remove blank lines around `$$`.
+If you prefer display formulae without extra blank lines around $$, you can tweak the convertMath() implementation in main.ts (or the compiled main.js) to change how block maths is wrapped..

 ## Licence
 MIT